 So, even though the SkyTech Shadow seems lacking in some aspects, and any real PC enthusiast would want to upgrade the RAM and storage as soon as possible (additional costs are almost guaranteed), this PC is probably the king of this list when it comes to gaming performance.

-What we mean is that it might not be so bad to already have the expensive components be as best as they can be and only have to slightly upgrade the cheap ones instead of the other way around.
+What we mean is that it might not be so bad to have already the expensive components be as best as they can be and only have to slightly upgrade the cheap ones instead of the other way around.
 Keep in mind that an additional 8 GB of RAM costs about $40 while a high-end GPU like the NVIDIA RTX 2070 is anywhere between $450 to $750.

 - High-end GPU